 If your landlord won’t provide one, it may be worth considering fitting one yourself.
 You can buy them from most hardware or DIY shops for about £10.
 Make sure any detector you buy conforms to British standard BS7860.

 Have gas safety checks carried out every year

-All rented properties must have a valid gas safety certificate, a copy of which should be given to the tenants.
+All rented properties must have a valid gas safety certificate, a copy of which should be given to the contract-holder/s.

 Gas safety checks must be carried out by a registered gas installer.
 You can ask to see their Gas Safe Register ID card.
 The engineer will check:

 - the gas supply pipework